Presented by: Carol Rosenfeld and Francesca Ferrara

 The Hagen approach, as found in her world-famous books, Respect for Acting and A Challenge for the Actor, returns you to an adventurous path of ongoing questioning.
 In Hagen’s practice, you live in continuous discovery, finding that everything in life is specific, detailed, and messy; that you never know what will happen next; that you are dependent on on others; and that being invested in others liberates you.
 These discoveries are as practical in our acting as they are profound in our lives.

-In this workshop, Carol Rosenfeld uses her personal experience of Hagen’s teachings to guide you to find yourself in any role and deepen your ongoing exploration of the play.
+Carol Rosenfeld developed this workshop using her personal experience of Hagen’s teachings to guide you to find yourself in any role and deepen your ongoing exploration of the play.
 Using Hagen’s exercises and the detailed processes found in Rosenfeld’s own workbook, Acting and Living in Discovery, you will find your own authentic identification with the character, and live fully through the circumstances of any play — not as a character, but as a living, breathing human being.

 Scenes from one or two plays will be assigned at the first meeting of the class.
 Other assignments will be made upon registration.